Englewood

 In the 1980s drug profits became a heavy focus for Englewood gangs as killing over drugs plagued these streets.
 Black Disciples and Black Gangster Disciples mostly got along in the earlier 1980s and were mostly able to make money on these streets without conflicting with each other.

-In the year 1987, Englewood Black Disciples and Black Gangster Disciples began to experience difficulty co-existing as incidents of violence between these two Folk allies became more frequent and intense.
+In the year 1987, Englewood Black Disciples and Black Gangster Disciples began to have trouble co-existing as incidents of violence between these two Folk allies became more frequent and intense.
 In the year 1989, a temporary yet unforgettable war happened between these two which caused many young BGDs to refer to themselves only as “Gangster Disciples” dropping the letter “B” from their name.

 The 1990s was a very violent decade as drug wars intensified along with temporary BGD and BD wars.
 In the year 1994 the two gangs would war permanently making Englewood several times more violent.
 This neighborhood was now in a state of three-way-conflict between Gangster Disciples, Black Disciples and Black P Stones.